 That’s why we’re dedicating this week’s blog to learning more about plants at risk in Ontario.

 Have you heard of the emerald ash borer?
 It’s an invasive beetle that’s having a devastating impact on ash trees across the country.
 This species is unique from other ashes due to its 4-sided twigs and loose, scaly bark.
 The blue ash is listed as threatened in Ontario due to several threats including the emerald ash borer and private landowners removing the species accidentally, not knowing that blue ash is a species at risk.

-Did you know that American ginseng doesn’t reproduce until it’s 7-10 years old?
+Did you know that American ginseng doesn’t reproduce until it’s 7 to 10 years old?
 This means that the threats are exacerbated for this plant since they can’t recover as quickly as species that can reproduce after one or two years.
 This endangered species faces many threats including development, logging, poaching, climate change, deer browse and invasive species.

 Keep an eye out for this plant if you have woodlands or forest on your property and try to maintain its original habitat.

 Ginseng is relatively short (20-70cm) with one to four leaves.
 Each leaf consists of three to five leaflets.
 Mature plants produce small white flowers in the center of leaf clusters that turn into bright red berries during late summer.

 butternut tree is a majestic species that can reach up to 30m tall and whose